iboB/gits/scratch/notes.md

     * `--all` - instead of dep name, update all root deps
     * basically do the same as add
 * `gits repair`
-    * fetch ignoring gits.lock.yml and gits/ dir (same as `$ rm -rf gits.yml.lock gits/ && gits install` )
+    * fetch ignoring gits.lock.yml and gits/ dir (same as `$ rm -rf gits.yml.lock gits/ && gits fetch` )
 * `gits infer`
     * build gits.yml and gits.lock.yml based on gits dir